 Instance got rescheduled!¶

-Cirrus CI is trying to be as efficient as possible and heavily uses preemptible VMs to run majority of workloads.
+Cirrus CI is trying to be as efficient as possible and heavily uses spot VMs to run majority of workloads.
 It allows to drastically lower Cirrus CI's infrastructure bill and allows to provide the best pricing model with per-second billing and very generous limits for OSS projects, but it comes with a rare edge case...

 Instance timed out!¶